Why we upgraded our forecast for global GDP growth

 We continue with the different letter shaped recoveries (V, W and L) and our Modern Monetary Theory (MMT) fuelled fiscal expansion (whereby central banks have to directly fund government spending).

 We introduce a “Democrat sweep” scenario where the Democrats win the US presidency and the Congress.
-This gives the new US President more scope to expand fiscal policy and consequently results in a rise in growth and inflation compared to the baseline scenario.
+This gives the new president more scope to expand fiscal policy and consequently results in a rise in growth and inflation compared to the baseline scenario.

 Our largest risk scenario is Covid-19 second wave, though the overall balance of probabilities points towards a sharp global recovery.